simon-apple/ResearchKit/README.md

 #### Install as an embedded framework

 Download the project source code and drag in the *ResearchKitSwiftUI* folder.
-In the dialog that pops up, choose to copy files to destination and create folders, and hit the finish button.
-Then embed the *ResearchKitSwiftUI* framework in your app by adding it to the "Frameworks, Libraries, and Embedded Content" section for your target.
+In the dialog that pops up, choose to copy files to destination and create folders.
+Then hit the finish button.
+Finally, embed the *ResearchKitSwiftUI* framework in your app by adding it to the "Frameworks, Libraries, and Embedded Content" section for your target.

 # Consent <a name="consent"></a>